-Treatment plans for breast cancer are developed based on a several factors.
-The type and stage of the cancer, the sensitivity of the cancer to certain hormones, and the medical history of the patient are all consideration.
-Also, whether or not the cancer overexpresses the HER-2/neu gene can also determine appropriate treatment.
+Treatment plans for breast cancer are developed based on several factors.
+The type and stage of the cancer, the sensitivity of the cancer to certain hormones, and the medical history of the patient are all taken into consideration.
+Whether or not the cancer overexpresses the HER2/neu gene can also determine appropriate treatment.

-- Biological or targeted therapy
+- biological or targeted therapy

-- Hormone therapy
+- hormone therapy

 Biological or Targeted Therapies